 Add in the sliced onions

 The brine is made of white and brown sugar, white and apple cider vinegar, mustard seeds, celery seeds and tumeric.
-Make sure the brine is still hot when you pour it over the cucumbers.,
+Make sure the brine is still hot when you pour it over the cucumbers.
+Check out all the mustard seeds floating around the brine.

-When the brine is ready pour it over the cucumbers and onions.
+When the brine is ready, pour it over the cucumbers and onions, give it a big stir then let sit for one hour in the refrigerator.

 Don’t these look good?
-I like how they retain most of the green color, they look fresh and crispy.
+I like how the pickles retain most of the green color and they are a little bit sweet and zesty with a perfect crunch.
+So good!

 Bread and Butter Pickles